 In Baltimore when you say barbecue what you really mean is Baltimore pit beef which basically is bottom round flat cooked over an open charcoal pit in a quicker manner than other styles of barbecue like the Texas Style.
 Baltimore pit beef is crusty on the outside and juicy and almost rare on the inside.
 The meat is shaved into thin strips and heaped high on a sandwich.
 People come far and wide for a Baltimore pit beef sandwich.
 Brisket is the favorite in a lot of the other styles.

 Baltimore BBQ has a distinctive flavor that you can’t get anywhere else.
 The bread also adds to the tastiness of the sandwich.
 Pit Beef is served on a Kaiser Roll or rye bread which give an earthy flavor to the sandwich.
 What else makes this such a signature Baltimore dish is the sauce.
-Unlike other regions which use a mix of ketchup, brown sugar or vinegar to give the meat its flavor, the sauce used with Baltimore pit beef is a tiger sauce that is a combination of horseradish and mayonnaise which keeps the customers coming back for more.
+Unlike other regions which use a mix of ketchup, brown sugar or vinegar to give the meat its flavor, the sauce used with Baltimore pit beef is a signature horseradish sauce that is a combination of horseradish and mayonnaise which keeps the customers coming back for more.

 One restaurant in particular, Chaps Pit Beef, exemplifies the “Baltimore Style BBQ” and is one of the pioneers of modern day Baltimore pit beef.
 With locations in Baltimore on Pulaski Highway and in Aberdeen on Beards Hill Road, they have created a strong following of patrons and restaurant critics alike.